CarlosAVargas7/MySql-Project/README.md

 ---

 💡 **Note to Recruiters**: This project was developed as part of my personal exploration of backend and frontend technologies.
 Each challenge overcome represented valuable learning that I now apply in professional development.
-I'm excited to bring these skills to new challenges!
+I'm excited to bring these skills to new challenges